hydephp/policies/Backwards Compatability.md

 ## Exceptions

+In general, public class members and interfaces, as well as base/abstract classes intended to be extended are covered by the BC promise.
+However, there are some exceptions.

 ### Code excluded from the BC promise

 Tests and code within testing namespaces are not covered by the BC promise.
 Nor are classes or code marked as `@internal` or `@experimental`.